ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

-See the [Ubuntu 18.04 Release Notes](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) for details of all the changes and improvements that Ubuntu MATE benefits from..
+See the [Ubuntu 18.04 Release Notes](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) for details of all the changes and improvements that Ubuntu MATE benefits from.

 ## Raspberry Pi images